 Lottery Broadsides and Tickets

 Lotteries began in Europe in the sixteenth century.
 In America, they were a source of revenue for the founding of several colleges, such as Harvard.
 They have also been used to fund the building of canals, railroads, and turnpikes.
-Lottery tickets were used for give-aways of material goods such as jewelry, and games.
-In the early years, they were used as a way for merchants to advertise their goods.
-The tickets, on average, measured 2 ½ x 6 ¾ inches.
-Early on, they were printed only in black; later with colors such as red and blue.
-They often had a "State Lotteries" stamp, and in the nineteenth century a lottery watermark.
+Lotteries were used as advertising with prizes such as jewelry, prints, paintings, and books used by merchants to promote their goods.

-The American Antiquarian Society's lottery tickets collection of approximately 350 tickets ranges in date from the mid-1750's to the late nineteenth century.
-Related to this collection are some broadsides issued by lottery offices and government agencies.
+The American Antiquarian Society's lottery collection includes over 100 broadsides issued by lottery offices and government agencies and approximately 350 tickets ranging in date from the mid-1750's to the late nineteenth century.

 The lottery broadsides collection is fully cataloged online in the General Catalog.

 All lottery broadsides in the collection are also digitally available in Readex's American Broadsides and Ephemera, Series I under "invitations."
 This resource is available onsite at AAS and via subscription from Readex.